 Do Medigap plans include Part D?

-No, Medigap plans do not include any form of prescription drug coverage.
-That’s why beneficiaries sometimes turn to Medicare Advantage plans to take care of their prescription drug needs.
+No, Medigap plans don’t include any form of prescription drug coverage.
+That’s why beneficiaries sometimes use Medicare Advantage plans for their prescription drug needs.

 If you want to get free rate quotes in a matter of minutes, we would love for you to contact us.
 Our agents work directly with Medicare Advantage providers in your area to help Medicare recipients like you get the most affordable medical care.

-Our experts have been doing this for years, and we know exactly what to do to get you the savings you deserve.
+Our experts have been doing this for years, and we know exactly how to get you the savings you deserve.

-So give us a call now, or simply complete our convenient and fast online rate form to be connected with the best rates in your area.
+So call us now, or complete our convenient and fast online rate form to connect with the best rates in your area.